 Missing participants.
 The IRS administers a letter-forwarding program that could help plan administrators contact missing retirement plan participants (or possibly their beneficiaries).
-To inform individuals of their rights to benefits under a retirement plan, the IRS will forward letters from plan administrators to the missing individuals if the administrators provide the names and social security numbers of the missing individuals.
+To inform individuals of their rights to benefits under a retirement plan, the IRS will forward letters from plan administrators to the missing individuals if the administrators provide the names and social security numbers (SSNs) of the missing individuals.
 However, the IRS cannot disclose individuals' addresses or give confirmation of letter delivery.
 All undelivered letters will be destroyed.

 For further information, see Rev. Proc.
 94-22, 1994-1 C.B.
-608, or contact the Disclosure Officer at your IRS district office.
+608, or contact your IRS office.

 Corrected Form 1099-R. If you filed a Form 1099-R with the IRS and later discover that there is an error on it, you must correct it as soon as possible.
 For example, if you transmit a direct rollover and file a Form 1099-R with the IRS reporting that none of the direct rollover is taxable by entering 0 (zero) in box 2a, and you then discover that part of the direct rollover consists of required minimum distributions under section 401(a)(9), you must file a corrected Form 1099-R. See part I in the General Instructions for Forms 1099, 1098, 5498, and W-2G.

 Filer.
-The payer, trustee, or plan administrator must file Form 1099-R using the same name and employer identification number used to deposit any tax withheld and to file Form 945, Annual Return of Withheld Federal Income Tax.
+The payer, trustee, or plan administrator must file Form 1099-R using the same name and employer identification number (EIN) used to deposit any tax withheld and to file Form 945, Annual Return of Withheld Federal Income Tax.

 Beneficiaries.
-If you make a distribution to a beneficiary or estate, prepare Form 1099-R using the name and taxpayer identification number (TIN) of the beneficiary or estate, not those of the decedent.
+If you make a distribution to a beneficiary or estate, prepare Form 1099-R using the name and TIN of the beneficiary or estate, not those of the decedent.
 If there are multiple beneficiaries, report on each Form 1099-R only the amount paid to the beneficiary whose name appears on the Form 1099-R, and enter the percentage in box 9a, if applicable.
 Alternate payee under QDRO.
-Distributions to an alternate payee who is a spouse or former spouse of the employee under a qualified domestic relations order (QDRO) are reportable on Form 1099-R using the name and TIN of the alternate payee.
+Distributions to an alternate payee who is a spouse or former spouse of the employee under a QDRO are reportable on Form 1099-R using the name and TIN of the alternate payee.
 However, see Transfer of IRA to spouse on page R-3.

 Nonresident aliens.
 If income tax is withheld under section 3405 on a distribution to a nonresident alien, report the distribution and withholding on Form 1099-R. Also file Form 945 to report the withholding.
-If income tax is withheld under section 1441, report the distribution and withholding on Form 1042, Annual Withholding Tax Return for U.S. Source Income of Foreign Persons, and Form 1042-S, Foreign Person's U.S. Source Income Subject to Withholding.
+Any payments to a nonresident alien from any trust under section 401(a), any annuity plan under 403(a), or any annuity, custodial account, or retirement income account under 403(b) are subject to withholding under section 1441.
+Report the distribution and withholding on Form 1042, Annual Withholding Tax Return for U.S. Source Income of Foreign Persons, and Form 1042-S, Foreign Person's U.S. Source Income Subject to Withholding.